cartheur/M6x09-I-SBC/README.md

 This is for a kit that uses Motorola 6809 as CPU.
 It has a UART chip added, an 6850 ACIA.
 The circuit is as simple as possible, so uses a small number of components.
 All decoder logic is placed in a PLD chip.
 This makes the circuit is very easy to build.

-It uses a cc09 c-compiler for 6809.
+It uses a `cc09` c-compiler for 6809.
 The monitor was developed using c and assembly code.
 The main clock frequency is 4.9152MHz.
 UART chip uses E clock, 4.9152MHz/4 as the TXD/RXD clock.
 The prescaler is 64, so the UART will produce 19,200 bit/s rate.

-The 6809 has long branch using 16 bit offset.
+The 6809 has long branch using a 16-bit offset.
 One of the monitor key provides 16-bit HEX calculator, so it is elementary to find the 8-bit or 16-bit offset.
 Programming comes in two contexts:

-* For assembly (low-level) coding, one can use hex key to enter and test the program.
+* For assembly (`asm`) coding, one can use hex key to enter and test the program.
-* For c programming, one can use the UART for S19 file downloading.
+* For language-construct (`c`) programming, one can use UART for `S19`-file uploading.

 ## Hardware description